alexarmbr/alexarmbr.github.io/docs/_posts/2024-06-13-Understanding-NVIDIA-Tensor-Core-Performance.markdown

     }
 }
 ```
-Looking at the SASS corresponding to this `tileMemcpy` function in [godbolt](https://godbolt.org/z/1MeavE3GG), we can see that the copy operation inside the loop `dst[...] = src[...]` is actually two operations from the lower level perspective of SASS: first, a load of `sizeof(half) = 2 bytes` from global memory into a register, and then a store of 2 bytes from the register to the `dst` address.
+Looking at the SASS corresponding to this `tileMemcpy` function in [godbolt](https://godbolt.org/z/1MeavE3GG), we can see that the copy operation inside the loop `dst[...] = src[...]` is actually two operations from the lower level perspective of SASS: first, a load of `sizeof(half) = 2 bytes` from global memory into a register, this is `LDG.U16` in SASS, and then a store of 2 bytes from the register to shared memory, this is STS.U16.
 The long scoreboard stall prevents the store from taking place until the value we are loading has arrived in the register.

 Here is a visualization of how this loop is executing, for a single thread:
 ![memory_latency](/images/memory_latency.png)